-Students who finish the program with a grade of B- or higher can move directly into second year courses in most programs within the Faculty of Arts and Social Sciences.
-Most Bachelor of Science courses will require the completion of the first year content before second year courses can be taken.
-Please consult the Academic Calendar for a complete list of degree requirements by program.
+Most Bachelor of Science programs will require the completion of the first-year content before second year courses can be taken.
+Please consult the Dalhousie Academic Calendar for the complete list of first-year degree requirements by program.

 General Degree Requirements